Orphan Train (film): Plot

-The train soon reaches its next stop, Clayhorn, where a line of townspeople await their arrival, but before they can get off the train, Mr. Jed Clayhorn states that none of the children will be welcome in his town.
+The train reaches its next stop, Clayhorn, where a line of townspeople awaits their arrival, but before they can get off the train, Mr. Jed Clayhorn states that none of the children will be welcome in his town.
 He tells the townspeople that the children are beggars and troublemakers.

-The next night, a fire starts in the children's car, which Carlin puts out.
-He returns to see Miss Simms crying as she proclaims that she has put the children in danger by bringing them on the train, to which he assures her she is bringing them to a better life than they had on the streets of the city.

 At the next stop, Deer Creek, Illinois, the town is having a celebration of their arrival with music, food, and dancing.
 Several more children are adopted, including Annie.
 Liverpool and Sara agree that they should both try to find families until they are grown up.
 A family wants to take Ben, but he will not leave Tony.
-Mr. Carlin gives JP a dress to wear as a gift and nicknames her Josie.
+Mr. Carlin gives JP a dress to wear and nicknames her Josie.
 The visit ends with a town square dance.
 Mr. Carlin leaves to take a stage to St Louis, promising to write a good story with a happy ending and saying a tearful goodbye to JP.

 Soon after the train pulls away, a thunderstorm begins.
 Ahead, the tracks are severely damaged, and the conductor tells Miss Simms that a key part of the train is broken, and help may not arrive for days.
 The town of Mildred is only fifteen miles ahead.
-Miss Simms and the children decide to walk there for one last chance to get a family and get help.
-The six walk along the railroad tracks until they reach the town.
+Miss Simms and the remaining children walk there for one last chance to get a family and get help.
 The townspeople hurry to meet them, embracing the children and welcoming them into their town.